Growth Pregnancy Scan

 As your baby grows during the pregnancy, it fills up the space inside the uterus, pressing its body against the wall of the uterus.
 This means some parts of the baby may be more difficult to see later in the pregnancy, especially hands and feet.
 The baby’s position will also affect how well some structures are seen, including the heart, face, and spine.

-Some of the structures which we try to routinely review in a wellbeing ultrasound includes the baby’s kidneys, bladder and face.
+Some of the structures which we try to routinely review in a growth pregnancy ultrasound includes the baby’s kidneys, bladder and face.

 The length of the cervix: